DISMGryphons/GryphonCTF2019-Challenges/challenges/crypto/Tricky-QR-Code/README.md

 ## Question Text

-Hey friends... a QR code was attached at the back of a gold coin, perhaps we are able to get some leads by solving this challenge.
+Hey friends... a QR code was attached at the back of a gold coin, perhaps we need to decode some message to get some clues on the hidden treasure.

 Creator - @iRevivalx

 ### Hints (Optional)

-1. Decode the base64 string that is on the QR Code.
+1. Carefully observe what is shown on the QR Code.
 2. Julius Ceasar involved.

 ## Solution